-When the Irish state signed the UN Convention on the Rights of the Child, the Government agreed to be assessed periodically by the UN on its progress in implementing the rights in the Convention.
-This means that every few years the state submits a progress report to the UN Committee on the Rights of the Child and agrees to an oral examination by the Committee members.
+When Ireland signed the UN Convention on the Rights of the Child (UNCRC), the Government agreed to be assessed periodically by the UN on its progress in implementing the rights in the Convention.
+This means that every few years the State submits a progress report to the UN Committee on the Rights of the Child and agrees to an oral examination by the Committee members.
 The Children’s Rights Alliance also submits an independent report on behalf of non-governmental organisations (NGOs).
-This is known as the ‘shadow report’ and we have done this three times; in 1998, in 2006 and in 2015.
+This is known as the ‘Parallel Report’ and we have done this three times; in 1998, in 2006 and in 2015.
 In 2016 we held Ireland's first Child Summit in partnership with the Department of Children and Youth Affairs to discuss the UNCRC's Concluding Observations from this Report.
 Read more about the reporting process.

 Read More About the Convention on the Rights of the Child

 Full text UNCRC English

 Full text UNCRC Irish

 Summary of the UNCRC information Sheet

 What is the UNCRC information Sheet

 History of the UNCRC Information Sheet

 Children's Rights Alliance UNCRC Parallel Report (2006)

 Children's Rights Alliance Parallel Report 'Are We There Yet' (2015)